Atlanta’s Martinez sets MLS record with 6th career hat trick

 Lodeiro opened the scoring in the fifth minute when he converted a penalty kick for the second straight game, this one after defender Doneil Henry was called for hand ball in the box.
 Lodeiro made it 2-0 in the 31st, curling in a 25-yard shot from the left of the arc.

-Vancouver played a man down after Efrain Juarez was issued back-to-back yellow cards in the 77th.
+Vancouver played a man down after midfielder Efrain Juarez was ejected in the 77th minute.
+He was issued a yellow for a hard tackle, then moments later a straight red for contact with the referee.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.